BrunoBonacci/mulog/README.md

       (catch Exception x
         (μ/log ::actionX :exception x :status :failed)))
     ```
-    It will be easier to search for all the error in ElasticSearch
+    It will be easier to search for all the error in Elasticsearch
     just by looking the presence of the `exception` key
-    (ElasticSearch query example `exception:*`)
+    (Elasticsearch query example `exception:*`)

 ## ***μ/trace***
 ![since v0.2.0](https://img.shields.io/badge/since-v0.2.0-brightgreen)